-These findings reveal the potential of drill-cored rock pools as an affordable and easily replicated means of enhancing biodiversity on a variety of coastal defence structures, both at the design stage and retrospectively.
+Drill-cored rock pools are an affordable and easily replicated means of promoting biodiversity on coastal defence structures.
+They can be installed at the design stage or retrospectively.

 Ecostructure is part-funded by the European Regional Development Fund (ERDF) through the Ireland Wales Cooperation Programme 2014-2020.
 The project will raise awareness of eco-engineering solutions to the challenges of coastal adaptation to climate change.